Sometimes it’s best to use bullet points; they help me think.

 I now realize I should have said this to my friend.
 “You’re absolutely right, I am a bit of a flake.
 But you only see the veneer, deep down I’m much worse than you will ever know.
 I can’t defend my actions, and I desperately need a Savior.
 Would you pray for me to work this out?”

 The daily struggle with sin is sometimes more visible than we would like.
 Even as a believer I can and do sin.
 That should surprise no one, and yet, I am the most surprised when sin inevitably breaks out.
 (Inconsistency is a factor in Bipolar disorder, but this is more than that.)

-I’ve recently realized that in spite of 37 years of following Jesus that I’ve sinned more as a believer than I have ever did as a ‘worldling.’
+I’ve recently realized that in spite of almost 50 years of following Jesus that I’ve sinned more as a believer than I have ever done as a ‘worldling.’
 I’m kinda embarrassed by this.

 In Romans 7 we are confronted with a man who is constantly disappointed in himself.
 It can be wrenching to read– partly because it is so real.
 It describes us too well.
 At times the Word is like looking into a mirror.

 Romans 7 describes what is wrong with us, for we are attempting to keep the law from our own efforts.
 We slide from grace when we attempt to stand before God in our self-righteousness.
 (We have a strong tendency to do this at times.)